dialite/budget-app/README.md

 # 📖 Budget App <a name="about-project"></a>

-**The Blog app** is a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+**The Budget app** is a mobile web application that enable users as groups manage their budgets: where expense lists are created and managed as transactions associated with a group, to enable proper accountability of financial disposement and outflow.

 ## 🛠 Built With <a name="built-with"></a>